jossgamerYT156/J-Lang_VSC_EXT/README.md

 - Note that advanced features like in-VSC debugging or running as a binary are not supported at this time.
 - J-Lang is primarily designed for educational purposes to simplify coding concepts and mostly fun!

+For the source code of the J-Lang_VSC_Extension, visit the [J-Lang_VSC_EXT repo](https://github.com/jossgamerYT156/J-Lang_VSC_EXT)!
-For more information and updates, visit the [J-Lang GitHub repository](https://github.com/jossgamerYT156/J-Lang).
+For more information on the J-Lang project visit the [J-Lang GitHub repository](https://github.com/jossgamerYT156/J-Lang) to get the J-Lang interpreter and learn more about our project!

+As well, Lilly will update this repo as more versions of the VSC Extension are released!

 ## Feedback